 When you leave a job, there are four options for your retirement plan account.
 You can:

-- Keep your money in the current plan if your employer allows it (some don't, especially for accounts with low balances).
+- Keep your money in the current plan if your employer allows it (some don't, especially for accounts

 - Move it to your new employer's retirement plan (if available).

 - Roll it over into an IRA account.